-One Book One Bronx is a new style reading group that provides a space to build conversations focused on the literary arts.
+One Book One Bronx is a new style discussion group that provides a space to build conversations focused on our community.
 Every week, we meet to discuss books that reflects the people of the Bronx.
 Led by a teaching-artist, these restorative conversations are related to gentrification, social justice, women’s empowerment, criminal justice, and racial inequality, and reflect the racial, economic, and gender demographics of the borough and build bridges to engagement while (re)sparking a love of literature.
-For complete details on books, meetings, and joining One Book One Bronx visit www.onebookonebronx.com

 Start a Book Club